Table of Contents

-Although light tents/boxes are marketed as a photography tool used by amateurs, you can find a few lightboxes that contain most, if not all, of the studio settings, so take the time to choose carefully.
-For instance, the GemLightbox was specifically designed to cater to the needs of the jewelers.
+Although light tents/boxes are marketed as photography tools used by amateurs, you can find a few lightboxes that contain most, if not all, of the studio settings, so take the time to choose carefully.
+For instance, the GemLightbox was specifically designed to cater to the needs of jewelers.
 It comes with a reflection table, a shadow table, a necklace stand, and a smartphone holder.
-Its lighting temperature enables you to capture color-perfect and properly illuminated pieces while the Sparkles – a custom-formulated LED bulbs installed within the box – allow you to bring sparkles to your images without disrupting other elements of the photos.
+Its lighting temperature enables you to capture color-perfect and properly illuminated pieces while the Sparkles – a custom-formulated LED bulb installed within the box – allows you to bring out the natural sparkles of your gemstones without disrupting other elements of the photos.
 It’s convenient and lets you capture up to 30 images in an hour.

 Jewelry photography is a trial-and-error process, even for professional photographers.
 As you start preparing for a photoshoot, you may find that in some cases, setting up a proper lighting source just to achieve the right reflection may take an hour or more.
 It is recommended that you document every step of the process so you can easily repeat it the next time you do another photoshoot.

 3. Add contrast and capture accurate colors by using a grey card

 A grey card provides a reference point that serves as a guide when adjusting the white balance and exposure setting.
 It works due to its neutral tone that helps the camera examine and understand the lighting situation before prescribing the most appropriate camera setting.
 You can purchase grey cards from any photography tool shop or improvise your own.
 A non-reflective, grey paper fulfills the requirement.